-Special drawing rights (SDR) :
+Special drawing rights (SDR):

 In early 1960s, the Bretton woods system faced the first noticeable challenge.
 A need for augmenting international liquidity further was felt.
 The international liquidity comprised US dollar and gold reserves.
 It was insufficient, as trade had expanded substantially in post war years.
 Hence there was need for a new asset to supplement the existing availability of liquidity in the international market.
-As a result, SDR was born in 1970.A member's access to it depends on its quota in the general account.
+As a result, SDR was born in 1970.
+A member's access to it depends on its quota in the general account.
 The SDR is credited to a member's account.
-Initially, the value of SDR was fixed as 1SDR= 1 dollar.
-But since 1971, it has been valued in terms of a basket of currencies.
 Conditions are less strict in case of borrowing through SDR.